denverpost/mapgame/README.md

 # Map Game
-Make a "Where Is X (Country / City) On The Map?" game.
+Make a "Where Is X (Country / City / Point of Interest) On The Map?" game.

 # Getting Started
 # Usage